mehmet-suer/worktrack-layered/README.md

 ## Testing

 - **Unit Tests**:
-  Written with JUnit 5 and Mockito for service and repository layers.
+  Written with JUnit 5 and Mockito
 - **Integration Tests**:
   Using Spring Boot Test and MockMvc for end-to-end API testing.
 - **Test Utilities**: